 |District of Columbia||1,660||$27.53||$57,270|

-The most job opportunities for EMTs are expected to be in the private ambulance services.
-Local government based EMT jobs, including fire, police and third-service rescue squad departments are expected to be the most competitive EMT positions to obtain because of their better salaries and benefits.
+Most job opportunities for EMTs are expected to be in the private ambulance services.
+Local government-based EMT jobs, including fire, police, and third-service rescue squad departments are expected to be the most competitive EMT positions to obtain because of their better salaries and benefits.

-As with most jobs, EMTs can improve their salaries through additional education and attaining higher certification levels, including the various NREMT certifications such as EMR, EMT, AEMT, and paramedic.
+As with most jobs, EMTs can improve their salaries through additional education and attaining higher certification levels, including the various NREMT certifications such as advanced emergency medical technician (AEMT) and paramedic.